emard/ulx3s-bin/README.md

 Connect it reverse: (+) RED wire to GND of PCB, probe FPGA pins connectivity with (-) BLACK wire.
 A reading of 0.5-0.7 V indicate proper electrical connection to BGA.
-It comes from the voltage drop of reverse polarity protection silicon diodes which come from silicon wafer design and are present on every pin.
+It comes from the voltage drop of reverse polarity protection diodes from silicon wafer architecture.
+Such diodes are present on every pin.

 FPGA chip soldered on PCB without any other parts should respond to JTAG commands if proper supply voltages